binu-senevirathne-96/next-pages-edge/EDGE-RUNTIME-NOTES.md

-# Next.js 15 Edge Runtime Implementation Notes
+# Next.js 15 Edge Runtime Implementation Notes with Pages Router

-This document outlines the implementation of a Next.js 15 Hello World application with Edge Runtime, Pages Router, React 19, TypeScript, and other modern web technologies.
+This document outlines the implementation of a Next.js 15 Hello World application using the **Pages Router** (not App Router) with Edge Runtime, React 19, TypeScript, and other modern web technologies.
+This project was specifically created to verify compatibility and support of all packages with the Pages Router and experimental-edge runtime, rather than migrating to the App Router.

 ## Core Technologies

-- **Next.js 15**: Latest version with Pages Router support
+- **Next.js 15 Pages Router**: Using the traditional file-based routing system, not the newer App Router
 - **React 19**: Latest React version with improved performance
 - **TypeScript**: For type safety and better developer experience
 - **Edge Runtime**: For faster, more efficient server-side rendering